Terry Taylor (basketball)

-Terry Taylor (born September 23, 1999) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA), on a two-way contract with the Windy City Bulls of the NBA G League.
+Terry Taylor (born September 23, 1999) is an American professional basketball player who last played for the Stockton Kings of the NBA G League.
 He played college basketball for the Austin Peay Governors.

-Early life and high school career
+Early life

 Taylor grew up in Bowling Green, Kentucky and attended Bowling Green High School.
-During his junior year, he averaged 15.3 points and 11.3 rebounds per game and was named second team All-State.
+During his junior year, he averaged 15.3 points and 11.3 rebounds per game and was named second-team All-State.
 Taylor committed to play college basketball at Austin Peay State University going into his senior year over offers from Texas Southern and Southeast Missouri State.
-As a senior, Taylor averaged 17.7 points and 11.8 rebounds per game and was named first team All-State and the MVP of the Kentucky Sweet 16 after averaging 20.5 points and 10 rebounds as he led Bowling Green to its first state title.
+As a senior, Taylor averaged 17.7 points and 11.8 rebounds per game and was named first team All-State and the MVP of the Kentucky Sweet 16 after averaging 20.5 points and 10 rebounds where he led Bowling Green to its first state title, alongside Zion Harmon, former consensus four-star recruit in the class of 2021.
 Taylor scored 1,704 points and grabbed 1,300 rebounds over four seasons with Bowling Green.

 College career

 As a true freshman, Taylor averaged 15.6 points and 8.6 rebounds per game and was named the Ohio Valley Conference (OVC) Freshman of the Year and first team All-OVC.
 As a sophomore he averaged 20.5 points and 10.5 rebounds per game and was again named first team All-OVC.
 He scored the 1,000th point of his college career during the season as part of a 25-point, 12-rebound performance in a win over Eastern Illinois on February 9, 2019.
-Taylor's career-high 39 points came on December 17, in a 80–61 win over McKendree.
+Taylor's career-high 39 points came on December 17, in an 80–61 win over McKendree.
 On January 23, 2020, Taylor hit a career-high six three-pointers and had 37 points and 14 rebounds in a 99–74 win over Tennessee State.
 Taylor was named the Ohio Valley Conference Men's Basketball Player of the Year and first team All-OVC for a third straight season as a junior after averaging 21.8 points, 11.0 rebounds and 1.3 blocks per game.
 Following the season, Taylor declared for the 2020 NBA draft, but maintained his college eligibility, ultimately returning for his senior year.

-On December 5, 2020, Taylor surpassed the 2,000 career point mark, scoring 10 points in a 102–38 win against Carver College.
+On December 5, 2020, Taylor surpassed the 2,000-career-point mark, scoring 10 points in a 102–38 win against Carver College.

 Professional career

-Fort Wayne Mad Ants (2021)
+Fort Wayne Mad Ants / Indiana Pacers (2021–2023)

 After not being selected in the 2021 NBA draft, Taylor signed with the Indiana Pacers on August 5, 2021.
 However, he was waived on October 15 and nine days later, he signed with the Fort Wayne Mad Ants as an affiliate player.
 He averaged 19.5 points, 12.1 rebounds, 2.3 assists and 1.3 blocks in 11 games.